 According to a Salesforce report, 78% of customers prefer to choose between a variety of channels to reach a brand’s customer support.
 Depending on the issue, their mood, or the company, a customer may want to send a DM on social media, have a phone call, send a text message, or ask you their question on your website’s live chat.

-One of the biggest challenges of managing multiple channels is keeping up with messages spread across platforms.
+One of the biggest challenges support teams face when managing multiple channels is keeping up with messages spread across platforms.
 That’s why a helpdesk that unifies all these channels is so valuable: Your team can spend less time looking for messages and copy/pasting information, and more time providing quality care across all these channels:

 Build a customer service engine that generates revenue